uPortal-Project/uPortal/CODE_OF_CONDUCT.md

   politely asked to change something.
 We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.

 The uPortal Community is a global community.
-Because conversations are time-shifted and geo-separated, it is especially important to use appropriate care when communicating. uPortal has a strong tradition of operating through consensus and compromise; flexibility is appreciated and a fair bit of deference is given to the person actually making the contribution.
+Because conversations are time-shifted and geo-separated, it is especially important to use appropriate care when communicating. uPortal has a strong tradition of operating through consensus and compromise; flexibility is appreciated.
 Keeping in mind an emphasis on respect, compassion, and empathy for others helps us avoid or resolve conflicts.
 When conflicts do arise, we encourage direct communication towards a mutually satisfactory resolution.
 Ideally we can harness the passion within the community towards effective change and growth.
 The [uPortal Steering Committee][] acts as a final arbiter for conflict resolution.

 [Apereo Foundation Welcoming Policy]: https://www.apereo.org/content/apereo-welcoming-policy
 [uPortal Steering Committee]: mailto:uportal-steering-committee@apereo.org